-Once consultation has taken place with the necessary agencies, documents have been reviewed and the council is satisfied that all requirements have been met then an agreement in principle will be issued.
-This agreement will be subject to compliance with any pre-event conditions, payments (including deposits) and the requirement to obtain any licences etc.
+Once consultation has taken place with the necessary agencies, documents have been reviewed and the Council is satisfied that all requirements have been met then this event will be subject to compliance with any pre-event conditions, payments (including deposits) and the requirement to obtain any licences etc.

-Once the event is confirmed the events will be promoted through the following means:
+Once the Event has been confirmed, it will be promoted through the following means:

-- Including the confirmed event on the council's calendar of events page on the website at least 4 weeks prior to the event taking place - Notifying by email and social media to those registered for event updates - Holding a stakeholder meeting with the event organiser in attendance for any large or major event at least 6 weeks prior to the event taking place
+The confirmed Event will be included and displayed on the Council's Event calendar, which can be found on the Croydon Council Events Webpage at least 4 weeks prior to the event taking place.
+Organising safe events Croydon Council

+Holding a stakeholder meeting with the event organiser in attendance for any large or major event at least 6 weeks prior to the event taking place.